Jason-Kaleb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 --> this script mirrors the permissions of one file to another 11-directories_permissions
 --> this script addds execute permission to all subdirectories of the current directory.
+12-directory_permissions
+--> creates a directory with permissions 751 in the working directory